Transport

 Advancing with Walk, Cycle, Ride

 Key to our car-lite strategy is to have 20-minute towns within a 45-minute city.
-This means that the public can walk, cycle, or ride to the nearest neighbourhood centre within 20 minutes, and complete most peak-period journeys between their home and workplace within 45 minutes.
+This means that the public can walk, cycle, or ride to the nearest neighbourhood centre within 20 minutes, and complete most peak-period journeys between their homes and workplaces within 45 minutes.
 In 2023:

 92% of residents could reach their nearest neighbourhood centre within 20 minutes.